 Gardenias benefit from full sun.
-However, in very warm climates, the plants need some shade in the late afternoon.
+However, in very warm climates, the plants need some shade in the afternoon.

 The plants will need about 1 inch of water per week.
 In dry areas, you may need to water deeply once a week, especially during the first year.
 Water in the morning to cut down on evaporation.
 If possible, use drip irrigation to keep water off the leaves of the plant because water can cause brown spots on the leaves.